yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_sw_arch.rst

 Overview
 ========

-The user can deliberately force the system to a low power state.
-There are various levels: Suspend to memory (RAM), Suspend to disk, etc. In Upcoming releases we will support even more modes like MCU Only mode, Partial I/O mode, etc.

-First, let's try to understand what we mean by deep sleep.
-In AM62, Deep Sleep is the state of the SoC in which it is consuming very low power overall yet it is not completely shut off.
-During Deep Sleep, Certain IPs (depending on power domain to which then belong) will lose register context on suspend.
+In AM62, Deep Sleep is the state of the SoC in which it consumes very low power overall yet it is not completely shut off.
+During Deep Sleep, Certain IPs (depending on the power domain to which then belong) will lose context on suspend.
-SW should save and restore the context as required across state transitions.
-DDR is in self- refresh.
-This mode is primarily used for Suspend to RAM for battery lifetime or backup operation.
+S/W should save and restore the context as required across state transitions.
+DDR is in self- refresh to allow context saving.

-Here, we will try to cover the overall high level Software Flow of how the system suspends when a user issues a deep sleep.
+This document explains the overall high level Software Flow of deep sleep in AM62x.

 System diagram and components
 =============================